SAP/terraform-provider-btp/developer-documentation/DEVELOPER.md

 }
 ```

-Please keep in mind that the [configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file) location depends on your operating system:
+Keep in mind that the [configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file) location depends on your operating system:

 * Mac/Linux/WSL: `~/.terraformrc`
 * Windows: `%APPDATA%/terraform.rc`

-## Install the Terraform provider for SAP BTP locally
+## Install the Terraform Provider for SAP BTP Locally

 Run the following command to build and install the provider: